-The first yellow Mustangs were actually introduced in the first year that the Mustang that was produced in 1964.
-There were versions of yellow paint available that were available in 45 of the 56 production years.
+The first yellow Mustangs were actually introduced in the first year that the Mustang was produced in 1964.
+There were versions of yellow paint available that were available for the vast majority of Mustang production years.
 In this list, all yellow-greens and the majority of golds are not included but all gold yellow paints are.
+Check out our list of yellow Mustang colors from 1979-current!

 |Paint Code||Paint Name||Years Available|